jonlighthall/fortran/readme.md

 `git clone git@github.com:jonlighthall/fortran.git` (Git SSH)

 ## Compiling
-Compile the source files and create executables with the following commands.
+Compile the source files and create executables with commands such as the following.

 `gfortran -o hello.exe hello.f`

 Alternatively, these commands can be executed by using the `make` command.

 ## Executing
-The compiled executables can be run using the following commands.
+The compiled executables can be run using commands such as the following.

 `./hello.exe`